11 November 2017

 Hard rock lithium

-The process will typically create either lithium hydroxide or lithium carbonate, which is then sent to buyers who further process the compounds into its final form (hopefully, battery grade Lithium).
+The process will typically create either lithium hydroxide or lithium carbonate, which is then sent to buyers who further process the compounds into their final form (hopefully, battery-grade Lithium).

 Spodumene is the most commonly occurring lithium hard-rock mineral, which, once upon a time, made it the number one source of lithium metal in the world.
 It has since been surpassed by brines, which, for a number of reasons, have become the largest contributor to lithium production.

 Lithium is concentrated in salt deposits already in the ground, and brine mining is a much simpler and faster technique than hard rock mining, Brine, typically carrying 200–1,400 milligrams per litre of lithium, is pumped to the surface and concentrated by evaporation in ponds.